The most experienced NAATI accredited Russian translators in Australia.

 One of the most frequently asked questions we get is “what does a NAATI certified translation look like?”

-Below is an example of a pay slip that needs to be translated and NAATI certified for a home loan application along with the English translation.
-As this is for official purposes and banks need to be 100% sure that all information is true and accurate to issue a home loan, it has to be NAATI certified.
+Below is an example of a birth certificate in Russian that needs to be translated and NAATI certified for a visa application along with the English translation.
+As this is for official purposes and the Department of Immigration and Border Protection needs to be 100% sure that all information is true and accurate, it has to be NAATI certified.
 NAATI certified translators have passed a test issued by NAATI to prove they are up to a certain standard and can behave ethically (such as no conflicts of interest, confidentiality etc.).

-In the picture you can see the NAATI accredited translator’s stamp, which has their name, practitioner ID, language direction and when their accreditation must be renewed.
+In our English translation you will see the NAATI accredited translator’s stamp, which has their name, practitioner ID, language direction and when their accreditation must be renewed.
 You will also see their signature and the date of translation.
-If the date of translation is before the required renewal date on the stamp, the translation will be considered valid.

 Scanned photocopies of documents that need to be certified by a NAATI accredited Russian translator such as driver’s licences and birth certificates will be returned in PDF format.
 These documents are generally translated onto Microsoft Word by our translators who then attach their electronic stamp on the document.
 NAATI certified translations are never sent as a Word format, as a translator’s electronic stamp can easily be copied in this format.